Instant Pot peanut clusters are SO easy to make! The best holiday dessert covered in chocolate. Cheap and always a fan favorite with everyone.

-Put cocktail peanuts into pressure cooker Add semi sweet chocolate chips and shortening on top of that.
+Put salted cocktail peanuts into pressure cooker Add your semi sweet chocolate chips and shortening on top of that.

 Close lid and steam vent.
 Press slow cooker setting for 30 minutes cook time.
 Once done, open and stir melting chocolate with nuts.